Roppongi Hills

 Roppongi Hills (六本木ヒルズ, Roppongi Hiruzu) is a development project in Tokyo and one of Japan's largest integrated property developments, located in the Roppongi district of Minato, Tokyo.

 Constructed by building tycoon Minoru Mori, the mega-complex incorporates office space, apartments, shops, restaurants, cafes, movie theatres, a museum, a hotel, a major TV studio, an outdoor amphitheatre, and a few parks.
 The centrepiece of the complex is the 54-story Roppongi Hills Mori Tower.
 Mori's stated vision was to build an integrated development where high-rise inner-urban communities allow people to live, work, play, and shop in proximity to eliminate commuting time, and has a total floor area of 724,000 m².
 The company argued that this would increase leisure time, quality of life, and benefit Japan's national competitiveness.
 Seventeen years after the design's initial conception, the complex opened to the public on April 25, 2003.
 The architecture and use of space is documented in the book Six Strata: Roppongi Hills Redefined.

 Development

 Roppongi Hills cost over $4 billion and was built on a 27-acre (109,000 m^{2}) site.
 The site amalgamated more than 400 smaller lots Mori acquired over 14 years.
-Construction within the complex began on March 2000 and was eventually completed on April 25, 2003.
+Construction within the complex began in March 2000 and was eventually completed on April 25, 2003.